wp-plugins/jquery-t-countdown-widget/readme.txt

 == Description ==

-jQuery T(-)CountDown Widget is a sidebar widget that will display a sexy countdown timer based on littlewebthings CountDown jQuery plugin (http://www.littlewebthings.com/projects/countdown/).
-Perfect for informing readers of an upcomming event, such as a new post or even a space voyage.
-Oh yeah, there is also a css jedi mindtrick for your viewing pleasure--intergalactic planatary thanks to my cosmoBro Gagarin2.
-You should really get to know your space.
+jQuery T(-) CountDown Widget will display a sexy, flash-free countdown timer based on littlewebthings CountDown jQuery plugin (http://www.littlewebthings.com/projects/countdown/).
+Perfect for informing website visitors of an upcomming event, such as a new post or even a pending space voyage.
+As yes, there is also a css jedi mindtrick for your viewing pleasure--intergalactic planatary thanks to G2 (Gagarin2) of SpaceBros.
+Own your time and space.

 == Installation ==